Celebrating Twelve Years Online

 There are a number of ways to reduce costs.

 For example, possibly the most convenient milestone during construction is what we would call the 'power-away' stage of completion.
-That means the boat is completed to the point where it is painted, insulated, lockable and weathertight.
-Also the steering, propulsion and anchoring systems are functional, and for sail boats the fabrication would possibly also include the standing rig.
-In other words, at this point, there are no systems and no interior, but the vessel 'looks' complete on the exterior.
+That means the boat is completed to the point where it is painted, insulated, lockable and weathertight, with the steering, propulsion and anchoring systems functional.
+For sail boats this stage of completion might also include the spars and standing rigging.
+At this point (except for propulsion equipment) there are no systems and no interior, but the vessel 'looks' finished on the exterior, complete with ports, doors, hatches and anchor gear, and can be transported under power to another location for finishing the interior and other systems. .

-Compared to the cost of a completed boat that has been done to a 'turn-key' stage of completion, the cost of a power away package (very approximately) will amount to around 30% to 40% of that total, depending on the complexity of the design and depending on what an owner has chosen to include to that point.
+Compared to the cost of a completed boat that has been done to a 'turn-key' stage of completion, the cost of a power away package (very approximately) will amount to around 30% to 40% of that total, depending on what an owner has chosen to include to that point, and depending on the complexity of the systems that will be included.

-That represents a savings on the order of some 60% to 70%...
-In my view, that is a substantial enough savings to make the incremental 'stage of completion' approach extremely worthwhile.
-The primary advantage to the owner with this approach is that the structural foundation and the basic propulsion and steering systems are completed professionally.
+If the rest will be finished by the owner, it represents a substantial savings - a large enough savings to make the incremental 'stage of completion' approach extremely worthwhile.
+The primary advantage to the owner with this approach is that the vessel's structure and the basic propulsion and steering systems are completed professionally.

-A second advantage to the boat owner is that having installed the various other systems, he or she will end up with a very good familiarity with the inner workings of their boat.
-They will then be in a much better position to service those systems without having to rely on professional help.
-This familiarity is especially important when out on the water where self-reliance is its own reward.
+A second advantage to the boat owner is that having installed the various other systems, he or she will have a good familiarity with the inner workings of their boat.
+They will then be in a better position to service those systems without having to rely on professional help.
+This familiarity is especially important out on the water where self-reliance is its own reward.

 A third advantage to the boat owner is that they've saved the best part for themselves: the joinery...
 At least in my view, the interior joinery is really the fun part!